zcox/messagedb-http/README.md

     - GET
         - return all stream messages, in order
         - could take position, batchSize, condition query params too
-    - POST/PUT
-        - could use this to write new message to stream
     - /last
         - GET
             - returns the stream's last message